stephaneVercouillieBMID/slate/source/workingVersion.html.md

  - Partner Code, used as **client_id**
  - Service Code for each Service (see [Service Code concept](glossary.md#glossaryServiceCode))

  ## 2.3.
-Setting a redirect URI and Certificates
+Setting a Redirect URI and Certificates
 After a user successfully is authorized, the authorization server will redirect the user back to the application with either an **authorization code** or **access token** in the URL.

  - the JWKSet HTTPS endpoint exposing the signing and encryption public certificates of the SP.